Forrest Stonedahl

 Multi-agent simulation can intuitively explain how Google's PageRank™ algorithm works.
 View my PageRank model online.

-Pedagogical Projects
+Pedagogical Side Projects

 Happy Birthday Darwin!